ZhenChiX/FUBAR/FUBAR.md

 this is the Ted and Allice branch and is super good.
 Carol types up some Ted time.
 This is our feature to master.

+Carol is going to jack it this up!